.350 Legend: History

 At the 2019 SHOT Show in Las Vegas, Nevada, the .350 Legend cartridge was introduced by Winchester Ammunition.
+It was the first new centerfire cartridge announced by Winchester since its 2004 introduction of the Winchester Super Short Magnum series.
 The Sporting Arms and Ammunition Manufacturers' Institute (SAAMI), the U.S. firearms and ammunition industry's technical standards-setting organization, announced the acceptance of the new cartridge and chamber standard on January 31, 2019.